vimarsh244/mywebsite-hugo/content/posts/tuitions.md

 images:
 - "/uploads/kyo-azuma-x_tjkvu1fja-unsplash.jpg"
-description: How schools are sabotaged - on the failing education system and how tuitions play a role in rotting young brains
+description: How schools are sabotaged - on the failing education system and how tuitions play a role in rotting young brains | High school students' take on the subject
 categories:
 - Education
 - School